MediaTools-tech/mediatools/apps/video/downloader/docs/UserGuide.md

 - **MKV:** Highest quality, supports pause/resume, better for archival
 - **MP4:** Best compatibility (phones, tablets, social media), smaller file sizes
 - **Single best (b):** Fastest download, no merging required, but may compromise on quality

+**Q. What happens if my chosen format fails to download?**
+**A.** The app automatically uses a smart fallback system to ensure your download succeeds:

+### Format Fallback Chain:
+- **MKV → MP4 → Single best** (if MKV fails, tries MP4, then single file)
+- **MP4 → Single best** (if MP4 fails, tries single file)
+- **Single best** (no fallback needed - most reliable)

+### How It Works:
+1. Starts with your preferred format selection
+2. If any issues occur (merging failures, codec problems, etc.)
+3. Automatically retries with the next format in the chain

+### Example Scenarios:
+- MKV download fails → Automatically tries MP4 → Download succeeds
+- MP4 download fails → Automatically tries single file → Download succeeds
+- No manual intervention needed - the app handles it automatically

+*This system ensures maximum download success rates while respecting your format preferences.*

 **Q. Why are MKV files bigger?**
 **A.**